 Downloads

-Fix or Bypass Your Samsung Remote
+Fix or Bypass Your Samsung TV Remote

 Use the app for full Samsung TV control over Wi-Fi while your remote is being repaired or replaced.
 Instant setup, zero cost.